Course Information

 Course Requirements

-In-Class Participation (2%): Class involvement is a small part of your grade that typically makes a big difference.
+In-Class Participation (2.5%): Class involvement is a small part of your grade that typically makes a big difference.
 Class involvement means, first of all, coming to class.
+This also means always having your course packet or course reading with you.
+(Not having your course materials is like coming to soccer practice without your cleats or a ball.)
 Missing three or more classes will result in an automatic zero for your in-class participation grade.
 Missing more than 6 classes will be grounds for failing the course.
-Secondly, it means coming to class prepared.
-However, preparation needs to bear fruit in the classroom.
+Secondly, it means coming to class prepared, and preparation needs to bear fruit in the classroom.
 In other words, you need to strive to be an asset to the class.
 At times we will have opportunities for discussion; someone who is involved in class will be a thoughtful and engaged participant in that discussion.
 At other times, lectures will solicit your input and/or questions; an engaged student will bring up helpful and appropriate questions and be able to make a positive contribution when class input is called upon.
-(Use of cell phones in class for texting or any other reason will result in an automatic 0 for this portion of your grade.
-Do yourself a favor and put your cell phones away and out sight for the duration of our class.)
+(Using cell phones or laptops in class, unless as an approved DSS accommodation or otherwise directed by the instructor, will result in an automatic 0 for this portion of your grade.
+See "Computers and Cell Phones" policy below.
+Do yourself a favor and put your laptops and cell phones away and out sight for the duration of our class.)

 Argument Analyses (15%)

-Argument analyses should not exceed 400 words.
-It should be extremely difficult to fit everything within this word limit.
-Responses will be graded out of 20.
-A score of 18-20 indicates that the response exceeds expectations, a 16-17 meets expectations, and 15 or below does not meet expectations.
+Responses will be graded out of 100.
+A score of 90-100 indicates that the response exceeds expectations, a 80-89 meets expectations, and 79 or below does not meet expectations.
 Analyses are due via Moodle on the assigned due date.
 Late responses will not be accepted.

 Mid-Term Exam 1 (20%): This exam will focus on the central problems of epistemology, basic logic, and common logical fallacies.